General Strike Planned In Protest Of President Trump’s Policies

 However, the organizers of the Women’s March might inadvertently help draw more attention to the February 17 general strike as they are planning their own general strike.

-The official social media accounts for the Women’s March have been promoting event they’re calling “General Strike: A Day Without A Woman,” CNN recently reported.
+The official social media accounts for the Women’s March have been promoting an event they’re calling the “General Strike: A Day Without A Woman,” CNN recently reported.
 The date of the event has not yet been announced.

 The will of the people will stand. pic.twitter.com/SKJCRLhRKn